andrewmeyerhofer/osTicket-Setup/README.md

 </p>
 <p>
 Next, I went to the permissions tab of the Supreme Admin role and checked every box.
 This will ensure that any user with the Supreme Admin role will have full access to all incoming tickets.
-I then clicked the Add Role button to offically create the role.
+I then clicked the Add Role button to officially create the role.
 </p>
 <br />